laurent-le-graverend/beatbox-decoder/autobeatbox/README.md

 * http://localhost:3000/

 Debug
-* Access http://localhost:8000/ to debug the hit matcher
+* Access http://localhost:8000/ to debug the sound matcher

+To improve the detection, put lots of sample sounds in /autobeatbox/kick /autobeatbox/hh-closed and /autobeatbox/snare

 =Test=
 * Anaconda/python classify_beat.py